BSI Kitemark & BES Accredited

 Always a pleasure dealing with the Mick George Group.
-Always go the extra mile to make sure we get the service we order on time and at the best rates.
-All our managers and site support staff really appreciate the prompt and efficient service we get from Mick George Concrete.
+They always go the extra mile to make sure we get the service we order on time and at the best rates.
+All our managers and site support staff really appreciate the prompt and efficient service.

 L Petriello Contractors

-The Mick George Group have supplied our Aggregates, Concrete and Skip hire for many years.
-There service is fantastic and has always been without problem.
+The Mick George Group have supplied our Aggregates, Concrete and Skip Hire for many years.
+Their service is fantastic and has always been without problem.
 We Would definitely recommend their services to others.

 Latest Concrete Industry News